RECLAIM YOUR NAME: Privacy in the World of Big Data

 Lecture Series Chairman, Nasir Memon

 Nasir Memon is Chair and Professor in the Computer Science and Engineering Department at Polytechnic School of Engineering.
-He also serves as Director of the Center for Interdisciplinary Studies in Security and Privacy (CRISSP), embracing faculty from several NYU schools --Stern, Courant, Wagner and Steinhardt-- in addition to NYU Polytechnic School of Engineering.
+He also serves as Director of the Center for Interdisciplinary Studies in Security and Privacy (CRISSP), embracing faculty from several NYU schools --Stern, Courant, Wagner and Steinhardt-- in addition to NYU Tandon School of Engineering.
 Earlier, he was editor-in-chief of IEEE Transactions on Information Security and Forensics.
 A fellow of IEEE and a Distinguished Lecturer of the IEEE Signal Processing Society, Memon performs research in data compression, information security and forensics and is the author of more than 250 scholarly articles, winning several best paper awards as well as the Jacobs Excellence in Education Award.